 2.2.
-Meaningful exchange requires prior existence of agreed upon syntax, semantics, and workflow/process rules.
+Meaningful exchange requires prior existence of agreed upon technical syntax, business domain semantics, and business domain workflow/process rules.

-A meaningful exchange of information can only occur to the extent that technical syntax rules, business domain semantic rules, and workflow/process rules have been defined.
-To the extent that these rules exist, information exchanged will have the quality of meaning for the information to be useful.
+A meaningful exchange of information can only occur to the extent that technical syntax rules, business domain semantic rules, and business domain workflow/process rules have been defined in advance.
+To the extent that these rules exist in advance, information exchanged will have the quality of meaning for the information to be useful.

 Rules are in essence a form of agreement.
+The rules are a communications tool.
 When humans are involved in interpreting information they can overcome a certain amount of ambiguity in communicated information.
 However, machines are less adept at overcoming ambiguity.
-If a rule is not explicitly specified and is open to interpretation, then a software developer must make a choice and decide how exactly to interpret that situation and therefore how a computer will react.
+If a rule is not explicitly specified and is open to interpretation, then a software developer must make a choice and decide how http://xbrl.squarespace.com/journal/2010/6/1/differentiating-syntax-and-semantics.html exactly to interpret that situation and therefore how a computer will react.
+If different software developers are involved, they will commonly interpret things differently.

-http://xbrl.squarespace.com/journal/2010/6/1/differentiating-syntax-and-semantics.html

-&lt;sup>9 Differentiating the terms syntax and semantics is crucial.
+$^{9}$ Differentiating the terms syntax and semantics is crucial.
 If you don't understand the difference between the terms syntax and semantics, please see the video here: